 Insulin Pump Use

 Can anyone with diabetes use an insulin pump?
-Insulin pumps are used most often by people with type 1 diabetes, but some people with type 2 diabetes also use them.
+Insulin pumps are used most often by people with type 1 diabetes.
+But some people with type 2 diabetes also use them.
 Insulin pumps can be used instead of giving insulin by injection.

 Pumps are useful for people who already take insulin but still don't have good glucose control.
 Using a pump takes a lot of training.
 They are not for everyone.
-You must work closely with a diabetes specialist, monitor your blood glucose, count carbohydrates, and keep food records.
-Nonetheless, if you take insulin and still have trouble with glucose control—and you're committed to better diabetes management—it may be worth considering.
+You must work closely with a diabetes specialist, watch your blood glucose, count carbohydrates, and keep food records.
+But it may be worth thinking about if you take insulin and still have trouble with glucose control.
+And if you're committed to better diabetes management.
 It may be expensive.
-Yet, it certainly is more convenient for some people who need to take several (4 or more insulin injections daily.
+But it is much more convenient for some people who need 4 or more insulin injections daily.